smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 development and the changes included since previous packages.
 Knowing the exact delta between any two builds helps with finding the root cause for defects.

-When there is a defect it is clear that you should not adjust or tweak the contents of a released package.
+When there is a defect it is clear you should not adjust or tweak the contents of a released package.
 This would violate the traceability and can be a source of problems by not using the standard automation.
 Rather than focus on changing the package the conversation shifts to which